1. What is an IRA contribution?

 - Distributions are taxed

-- Penalties may apply if withdrawing contributions before age 59 ½
+- Penalties may apply to distributions taken prior to age 59 ½

 - No income-based contribution limits